 The name 'futsal' has its origins in both the Spanish and the Portuguese languages.
 Fútbol de Salón in Spanish, and Futebol de Sãlo both translate literally into English as football salon, or more practically as indoor football.
 However, since 1985, it has generally been accepted that the name for this form of soccer is simply futsal.

-Nearly all futsal matches are played indoors, and this usually takes the form of a hard floor soccer court.
-The dimensions of a futsal court are defined within the rules and the specifics are; length minimum 25 meters (82 feet) maximum 42 meters (138 feet) with the width having a minimum of 16 meters (52 feet) and a maximum of 25 meters (82 feet).
+Futsal matches occur indoors, and this usually takes the form of a hard floor soccer court.
+The dimensions of a futsal court are; length minimum 25 meters (82 feet) maximum 42 meters (138 feet) with the width having a minimum of 16 meters (52 feet) and a maximum of 25 meters (82 feet).

 Apart from the playing surface and dimensions being hugely different from soccer, the other major variation is in the number of players.
-In futsal, each team only has 5 players compared to 11 in a normal soccer team, but there is one similarity in that one of the players must be designated as the goalkeeper.
+In futsal, each team only has 5 players compared to 11 in a normal soccer team, but there is one similarity in that one of the players must be a goalkeeper.

 Timing is also very different when comparing the two.
 First, when there is a stoppage in a futsal match, instead of the referee adding additional time at the end of a half, the clock is actually stopped until play resumes.
 This obviously eliminates any incentive for players to time waste and run down the clock if their team is winning.